(Last updated on January 9th, 2023)

 Another cool aspect for designers is that you’re sick of staring at that blank white canvas every time you’re at a loss for an idea; you can switch it out for a dark theme to reduce eye strain.

 As for color, the detailed color wheel present within Clip Art Studio simply can’t be beaten for artists seeking the specific of pleasing hues to add to their canvas.
+With such an astounding variety, Clip Studio Paint gets a perfect score.

+Winner: Clip Studio Paint.
 From the standpoint of an artist’s needs, Clip Studio Paint just offers far more than Photoshop in terms of futures.

 4. Ease of Use